mohit010309/database-practice/README.md

 # database-practice
-This repository contains files related to practice of mongoDB and mongoose
+This repository contains files related to practice of mongoDB, mongoose and mySQL.